tdooner/rails-marathon-weekend/README.md

 * To spawn a mesos slave: `./create_slave.sh`.
 * To shut everything down: `ruby stop.rb`.
 * To start everything: `ruby start.rb`.
+* To deploy a new version of the Rails app, make a commit, and then: `./deploy.sh`